 Should you be avoiding the occult?
 That depends on you.
 I am a strong proponent of education, in all areas, because knowledge enables us to be independent, and independence enables us to become transcendent.
 Yet there is wisdom to avoiding the occult, because when knowledge is wielded irresponsibly, you can use it to hurt people, even hurt yourself.
 Knowledge has the risk of being manipulated for disastrously selfish effects.
 That’s why I’m a proponent of pairing occult study side by side with religion-guided cultivation of virtue.

 Should you be avoiding the occult?
-Ask yourself: is ignorance bliss?
+Well, is ignorance bliss?
 If you answer yes, then perhaps the occult should be avoided after all.
 Whether you want to understand the occult or not, it exists and unseen energies affect you.
 By understanding the occult, you learn how to navigate around those unseen energies so they don’t affect you or your loved ones in malefic ways.
 Occultism to me is just a science.
 You can choose to understand it so that it becomes technology or you can choose to ignore it and remain pushed around by Fate.